 Discover requires borrowers to have a FICO credit score of at least 620 to qualify for a loan.
 There’s also a maximum debt-to-income ratio — your monthly debt payments divided by your monthly gross income — of 43 percent.

-Between your first mortgage and a Discover home equity loan, you can have a combined loan-to-value ratio of up to 95 percent.
+Between your first mortgage and a Discover home equity loan, you can have a combined loan-to-value ratio of up to 90 percent.
 There are no minimum assets needed to close on the loan.

-How to apply
+How to get started

-You can apply for a Discover home equity loan online or by calling (855) 361-3435.
+You can apply for a Discover home equity loan online or by calling 855-361-3435.
 To get started, you’ll need to provide information about yourself and your property.
 You’ll also share how much you want to borrow and the purpose of the loan.

-You’ll also need to provide your date of birth and Social Security number to verify your identity.
+You’ll need to provide your date of birth and Social Security number to verify your identity.
 Once you submit your application, you may get prequalified for multiple loan options within a few minutes.
 After that, you can upload documents, provide additional information and electronically sign documents online.

 If you’re applying online and have questions, you can call and speak with a personal banker, who can help.

-Before you accept a loan with Discover, however, shop around and compare loan terms with other lenders to ensure you get the best deal available.
+Before you accept a loan with Discover, however, shop around and compare loan terms with other lenders to ensure that you get the best deal available.